xiangfei2017/Riemann/docs/source/api_reference.rst

 .. function:: riemann.diag(input, offset=0)

-   Returns the diagonal of a 2-D tensor or constructs a diagonal matrix.
+   Return the diagonal of a 2D tensor or construct a diagonal matrix.

    :param input: Input tensor
    :type input: riemann.TN